 Cutting back to the first scene of this write up to tie everything up — to close the loop: i’ve self-determined the value of the goodies from the get go without fundamentals …like tasting it first.
 I valued it — using my irrational perceptive valuation — at $5.00…. and I’m glad that the post-taste self-determined valuation of these two items is at $8.00!

 This leads us to the notion of ‘Predictability’.
 Take the goodies as example.
-After tasting the goodies, I my valuation change from $5.00 to $8.00 — this means they have delivered more than I have initially perceived…I will buy from them again next time… they earned my business!
+After tasting the goodies, my valuation changed from $5.00 to $8.00 — this means they have delivered more than I have initially perceived…I will buy from them again next time… they earned my business!
 Had my valuation to the goodies remained as what I perceived initially as their value to me… they still earned my business.
 If my valuation went 80% less than what I perceived initially as its value, then I will not be buying from them again.
 If I did not touch the goodies because I have no appetite for them anymore then it is on me not the sellers that drove the predictability down.